 Is El Morro National Monument worth the 2 hour drive from Albuquerque?
 Absolutely!
 Find out how to hike & camp there for free on a New Mexico road trip.

-Sheena and I actually made the 7 hour epic drive from Carlsbad Caverns National Park to the El Morro campground in one night to allow us to see all the top attractions in New Mexico in 9 days.
+Sheena and I actually made the 7 hour epic drive from Carlsbad Caverns National Park to the El Morro National Monument Campground in one night to allow us to see all the top attractions in New Mexico in 9 days.

 As always, we used a Lonely Planet guide book to help us plan our trip.